olivierobert/lit-country-dropdown/README.md

 npm run serve
 ```

-There is a development HTML file located at `/dev/index.html` that you can view at http://localhost:8000/dev/index.html.
+There is a development HTML file located at `/dev/index.html` that can be viewed at http://localhost:8000/dev/index.html.

 ## Editing